Forgotten oil and gas wells linger, leaking toxic chemicals

 Though Chevron officials maintained that the cattle could safely return, Watt disagreed.

 She’s haunted by a memory of crude oil bubbling up in a toilet bowl at her family’s ranch when she was a teenager.
-Horrified, they switched to another well, but never found the source of the leak.
+Horrified, they turned off the well that supplied their water and switched to another well.
+They never found the source of the leak.

 Representatives for Chevron said the company is committed to re-plugging the two wells that recently sprang leaks.

-But Watt fears additional wells are deteriorating, and Chevron doesn't plan to check its other wells.
+But Watt fears that dozens of other plugged and abandoned wells on her ranch might be deteriorating, and Chevron has no plans to check its other wells for problems.
 If Watt should inform Chevron of another leaking well, “if we have to take responsibility, we will and we’ll do the right thing by the landowner,” said Catie Mathews, a company spokeswoman.

 Hailing from a long line of cattle ranchers, Watt never thought she’d be fighting this fight.
-She graduated from the U.S. Naval Academy and worked in intelligence for the Marines.
+After high school, she graduated from the U.S. Naval Academy and worked in intelligence for the Marines.
 Even after she obtained an MBA from Harvard, she returned to the ranch.

+She packs a gun, but only on her own land.
+Though she’s passionate about protecting it, she doesn’t want to be called an “environmentalist” — that’s a dirty word out here.
+But she has to save her ranch.

 “The story of my family," Watt said, "is a story of land, if nothing else.”